dcsil/rails-tutorial/sections/9_layouts_p2.md

 Now the logged out user will not have any special layouts.

-## Adding the user's channel memberships to the sidebar
+## Adding the user's channel memberships to the sidebar (and a log out button)

 In the sidebar we want to show a list of the user's channel memberships.
 Let's leverage the `current_user` method to get the user, and ask for the channels association we added before.